Blog Layout

 What Are the Origins of the Federal Fair Housing Act?

-The federal law was passed in 1968 by President Lyndon B. Johnson.
+The federal housing law was passed in 1968 by President Lyndon B. Johnson.
 Its enactment came only after a long and difficult journey.
 A few years prior to the signing of the bill, Congress met regularly and considered it regarding housing and urban development, but failed to garner a strong enough majority to pass it.

 What is a Protected Class in California Under the Fair Housing Act?

 A protected class is defined as California residents with a specific characteristic who is protected under the federal law and the Fair Housing Act from housing discrimination.
 There are two pieces of legislation within the Federal Fair Housing laws, one at the federal level and the other at the state level, California.
-At the federal level, there are 7 protected classes against discrimination based on the following: race, color, religion, sex, disability, national origin and familial status.
+At the federal level, there are 7 protected classes against discrimination based on the following: race, color, religion, sex, disability, origin and familial status.

 • Ancestry